ammtsz/scp_backend/src/common/exceptions/README.md

 - `DuplicatePatientException`: When attempting to create a patient that already exists
 - `InvalidPatientPriorityException`: When an invalid priority is assigned
-- `PatientStatusUpdateException`: When an invalid status transition is attempted
+- `TreatmentStatusUpdateException`: When an invalid treatment status transition is attempted
 - `PatientHasActiveAttendancesException`: When trying to delete a patient with active attendances
 - `InvalidPhoneFormatException`: When phone number format is invalid